-1. Adequate provision shall be made for the management of the quantity and quality of all storm water generated within the subdivision, and any drained ground water through a management system using practices equivalent to those described in the Maine Stormwater Management Design Manual, published by the Maine Department of Environmental Protection, dated 2016, or most recent revision.
+1. Adequate provision shall be made for the management of the quantity and quality of all storm water generated within the subdivision, and any drained ground water through a management system using practices equivalent to those described in the Storm Water Management for Maine: Best Management Practices, published by the Maine Department of Environmental Protection, 1995.
 In the Freeport Village Overlay District the standards may be met on-site or off-site; where off-site facilities are used, the applicant must submit documentation that the off-site facilities will be dedicated to providing stormwater management for the subdivision by easement, covenant, or other appropriate legal instrument.
 The storm water management system shall be designed to meet the following standards: